Jamdoog/ansible-teleport/README.md

 You can configure which parts of a teleport deployment you want with variables.

 - Install teleport via DEB/RPM with GPG check
+- Install teleport from tarball with GPG check (None apt/rpm systems)
 - Enroll automatically as a node for SSH

 Requirements
 ------------

-A system running Debian or RHEL/CentOS/Rocky etc.
+A system running utilizing systemd
-This has only been tested on Debian 10,11 and RHEL 7,8,9
+This has only been tested on:

+Debian 10/11
+RHEL 7/8/9
+openSUSE 15.0/1/2/3/Tumbleweed

 Role Variables